charlesfrye/Aritra-Documentation/Folder/doc.md

 * `overrides` _dict_ - You can set `base_url` if you are using a wandb server other than https://api.wandb.ai.
 You can also set defaults for `entity`, `project`, and `run`.

+This is just a fun little thing that I am doing because I prefer print statements and absurd amount of experimentation to logical reasoning.